medialab/minet/docs/cli.md

 Using Twitter API to find whether batches of tweets are still available today and if they aren't, attempt to find a reason why.

 This command relies on tweet ids or tweet urls.
-We recommand to add `--user` and the tweet's user id to the command if you can, as more information can be obtained when the user id (or the full url) is known.
+We recommend to add `--user` and the tweet's user id to the command if you can, as more information can be obtained when the user id (or the full url) is known.